buzzqw/TUS/OBSS/markdown-separati/en/30-adventures-in-dungeons.md

 Whether they' \*\*re caves, dens, mines, grottos, lairs, caverns, the *Dungeons* often represent the focal center of adventure, exploration, and survival.

-Characters will spend a lot of time in these environments, and the Narrator must be prepared and ready for the environment they will encounter.
+Characters will spend a lot of time in these environments, and the Game Master must be prepared and ready for the environment they will encounter.

 When preparing a cave, it is necessary to think intelligently about the type of cave and the creatures that will be encountered; every cave is a complex ecosystem.
 Putting a group of lizardfolk without thinking about what they eat, where they sleep, what kind of organization they have is dangerous, not to mention inserting a chimera.